bkarthikUT/EE382C_Prime_Path_Project/README.md

 How to add a new test-case:
 1) Add a folder TestCases/TestCase<num>
 2) Put the java code as TestCases/TestCase<num>/Code.java
-3) <Optional> To get coverage for a particular test suite, add the code paths exercised by the test suite as TestCases/TestCase<num>/test.txt
+3) Optional: To get coverage for a particular test suite, add the code paths exercised by the test suite as TestCases/TestCase<num>/test.txt